 - You can increase the Brim by more than 1 row to define a brim.

-Remember: do not over accessorize it.
+Remember: do not over accessorise it.
 This hides the beauty of the pattern itself.
 Believe in elegance simplicity!!

-In case, you have stuck anywhere or have any queries, kindly contact me.
+In case, you have stuck anywhere or had any queries, please contact me.

 Basketweave Black Beanie

-- Select the yarn color matching with you winter wear.
+- Select the yarn colour matching with your winter wear.
 Try out the Hat-Scarf combo, Hat-Gloves combo of the same pattern.

-- Choose the contrast colors matching with your jacket.
+- Choose the contrast colours matching with your jacket.

-- Choose the wool color based on the palette in the wardrobe.
-Experiment and enjoy the beautiful colors.
+- Choose the wool colour based on the palette in the wardrobe.
+Experiment and enjoy the beautiful colours.